locally-io/ios-engage-sdk/README.md

 ![](https://raw.githubusercontent.com/locally-io/ios-engage-sdk/master/Screenshots/capabilities.png)
 ￼￼￼
-With all of the above setup, now you're ready to Engage up and running!
+With all of the above setup, now you're now ready to get Engage up and running!

 ## Initializing The Framework